loftux/homebridge-teslafi/README.md

 This are things that I'm looking into implementing, and that is supported by the TeslaFi API.

 * Switch to Enable / Disable logging in TeslaFi.
 This will most likely turn off getting the data needed for this plugin, so not sure how useful this would be.
 * Start Polling - A switch let calls the TeslaFi API to start polling.
-Can be used to let TeslaFi that you now intend to use the car, and skip trying to sleep.
+Can be used to let TeslaFi know that you now intend to use the car, and skip trying to sleep.
 * Switch for max defrost.
 * Be able to change charge level.
 * Location Aware sensors - TeslaFi returns when your car is in one of your user defined locations.
 This can be used to trigger a Homekit sensor, and then used for automation.